melfm/coding-interview-arena/docs/cpp.md

 - The address of a variable can be obtained by preceding the name of a variable with an ampersand sign (&).
 - & is the address-of operator, and can be read simply as "address of"

+## Memory allocation using new op
+- The ``new`` operator returns a pointer to the allocated memory.
+- A pointer value is the address of the first byte of the memory.
+- A pointer points to an object of a specified type.
+- A pointer does not know how many elements it points to.
+- Remember: Allowing assignment of pointers to different types would allow type error.

+## Deallocation
+- ``delete p`` frees the memory for an individual object allocated by ``new``.
+- ``delete[] p`` frees the memory for an array of objects.

 ## Mutable
 - Used to allow a particular data member of const object to be modified.